Our Team

 Whitney Shephard, PE, LEED AP, M.ASCE

-As Principal Engineer/Planner, Ms. Shephard manages projects and serves as technical lead for geographic information systems applications, travel demand modeling, traffic engineering, and public transportation.
+As Principal Engineer/Planner, Ms. Shephard manages projects and serves as technical lead for public policy, geographic information systems applications, demographics, land use, traffic engineering, and public transportation.
 She cofounded Transport Studio in 2013.

 Michael D. Meyer, Ph.D., PE, F.ASCE